ybertot/coq/doc/sphinx/proof-engine/tactics.rst

   of a hint that is used only by eauto is a transitivity lemma.
 Error
   messages:

-    #. term cannot be used as a hintThe head symbol of the type of term is
+    #. @term cannot be used as a hintThe head symbol of the type of @term is
        a bound variable such that this tactic cannot be associated to a constant.

   **Variants:**

     #.
-Resolve term 1 … term m Adds each Resolve term i .
+Resolve @term … @term m Adds each Resolve @term i .
     #.
-Resolve -> termAdds the left-to-right implication of an equivalence
+Resolve -> @termAdds the left-to-right implication of an equivalence
-       as a hint (informally the hint will be used as apply <- term, although as mentionned before, the tactic actually used is a restricted version of apply).
+       as a hint (informally the hint will be used as apply <- @term, although as mentionned before, the tactic actually used is a restricted version of apply).
     #.
-Resolve <- termAdds the right-to-left implication of an equivalence
+Resolve <- @termAdds the right-to-left implication of an equivalence
        as a hint.

-+ Immediate termThis command adds simple apply term; trivial to the hint list associated with the head symbol of the type of ident in the given database.
-This tactic will fail if all the subgoals generated bysimple apply term are not solved immediately by the trivial tactic (which only tries tactics with cost 0).This command is useful for theorems such as the symmetry of equality or n+1=m+1 → n=m that we may like to introduce with a limited use in order to avoid useless proof- search.The cost of this tactic (which never generates subgoals) is always 1, so that it is not used by trivial itself. **Error messages:**
++ Immediate @termThis command adds simple apply @term; trivial to the hint list associated with the head symbol of the type of ident in the given database.
+This tactic will fail if all the subgoals generated bysimple apply @term are not solved immediately by the trivial tactic (which only tries tactics with cost 0).This command is useful for theorems such as the symmetry of equality or n+1=m+1 → n=m that we may like to introduce with a limited use in order to avoid useless proof- search.The cost of this tactic (which never generates subgoals) is always 1, so that it is not used by trivial itself. **Error messages:**

-    #. term cannot be used as a hint
+    #. @term cannot be used as a hint
   **Variants:**

     #.
-Immediate term 1 … term m Adds each Immediate term i .
+Immediate @term … @term m Adds each Immediate @term i .

 + Constructors identIf ident is an inductive type, this command adds all its constructors as hints of type Resolve.
 Then, when the